 Anyway, Emmett said that I could show the video to Dr. Pattie and knowing Emmett as well as she does, she saw exactly what I did.

 You could tell he was getting a bit uncomfortable because he started acting really off the wall goofy and made me promise not to tell Dr. Pattie why this song was so special to him.

 I never had to say a word because I think anyone with even the slightest knowledge of what he’s been through, already knows why this song is special to him.

 While Emmett didn’t talk about why that song meant a lot to him, he did take us through his Playlist and share a couple of other songs that mean a lot to him.
 They were Jar of Hearts by Christina Perri and Falling Slowly by Glen Hansard.

 Are we sensing a theme here yet?????

-I will add that when I said to Emmett that songs can help release emotions that are trapped in our bodies, he proceeded to school me on how that’s not possible because there’s no steel cages in our bodies.
-The only cage we have is a rib cage and that’s made of bone..
+I will add that when I said to Emmett that songs could help release emotions that are trapped in our bodies, he proceeded to school me on how that’s not possible because there are no steel cages in our bodies.
+The only cage we have is a rib cage, and that’s made of bone.

 I just love my little literal thinker. ☺ 💜 ☺ 💜 ☺ 💜 ☺